deerbabyphotos/deerbabyphotos.github.io/_includes/rates.md

 I also have a small studio in Bushwick that can be made available upon request.

-I’m also available to shoot birthday parties, ceremonies, and other family gatherings
+I’m also available to shoot birthday parties, ceremonies, and other family gatherings.
+Please also ask me about my maternity shoots!

 The ideal time for a newborn session is within the first 10 days of life, but of course we can take beautiful photos at any time.
 Would you like photos of your newborn also at 3 months, 6 months, 9 months and at his/her 1st year baby party?
 I’d love to meet your little one every 3 months, so please ask me about a special discounted package rate for a 1 year baby session subscription!